george-hawkins/lighthouse-light-mk2/README.md

 > Each of the red, green, and blue dice can handle continuous ~350mA current draw (with peaks of 1000mA).
 The light output is 110 lumens (110,000 millicandela) total.

-So the combined current draw of the three colors is around 1A and the total light output is about 110lm which Adafruit say this is equivalent to 110cd.
+So the combined current draw of the three colors is around 1A and the total light output is about 110lm which Adafruit say is equivalent to 110cd.

 However converting from lumens to candela isn't a simple one-to-one conversion as Adafruit seem to suggest.
 It depends on what's called the apex angle and the conversion is only one-to-one if the apex angle is ~65.5&deg;.
 However according to the LED's datasheet its apex angle is 120&deg; - so 110lm and an apex angle of 120&deg; converts to just 35cd (see the RapidTables [lumens-to-candela calculator](https://www.rapidtables.com/calc/light/lumen-to-candela-calculator.html)).